Chapter Three

 “Come out, come out little girl, we won’t hurt you,” one of the men called in a thick accent that rivaled her dad’s.

-“Your parents miss you,” the other man called, his voice also thick with an accsent.
+“Your parents miss you,” the other man called, his voice also thick with an accent.
 “We bring you to them.
 They will be very happy.”

 “Don’t be afraid,” the deeper voice called.
 “Our commander wants you three at his big party.
 You and your parents will be his guests of honor.”